1952 Bible Conference (Adventist): Planning Committee

 A planning committee of 23 members asked participants to present.
 Potential speakers were asked to write up their presentations and submit them to the committee.
 They were then "preached" (as opposed to reading them).
 In only a "few" cases were individuals asked to leave things out of their prepared presentations, and most of the suggestions were given to help avoid repetition among presenters.
 The planning committee consisted of W. H. Branson, L. K. Dickson, E. D. Dick, H. L. Rudy, A. V. Olson, R. R. Figuhr, W. B. Ochs, R. A. Anderson, C. L. Torrey, D. E. Rebok, L. E. Froom, W. A. Spicer, Glenn Calkins, E. E. Cossentine, J. E. Weaver, M. V. Campbell, L. L. Moffitt, T. H. Jemison, W. E. Read, F. D. Nichol, M. L. Rice, F. H. Yost, and C. L. Bauer.

 Seventh-day Adventist leaders set a goal to double church membership from 1950 to 1953.
 Therefore, revival was needed among church leaders to help further this evangelistic goal.
 It was furthermore believed that because a whole new generation of leaders had "come on the scene of action" that they would benefit by a series of revival meetings centered on Bible study.
-Furthermore, a re-examination of docrinal positions would help "make sure that they are setting forth the truth in a way that most fully explains the meaning of the times."."
+Furthermore, a re-examination of doctrinal positions would help "make sure that they are setting forth the truth in a way that most fully explains the meaning of the times."."
 In addition, events surrounding World War II caused Adventist prophetic expositors to re-examine some points of prophetic exposition.